-In the 1970s, many architects had had enough of mass housing built according to modernist principles that were perceived as impersonal and cold.
+In the 1970s, many architects had had enough of the mass housing construction that was perceived as impersonal and cold according to modernist principles.
 Architects started building on a small scale.
 Security, social contact and contact with nature became key concepts.
 Large parts of Zoetermeer were built in this style: Meerzicht-West, Buytenwegh, De Leyens and Seghwaert.

-Many architects criticized modernist urban planning and architecture as early as the 1950s.
+Many architects were already critical of modernist urban planning and architecture in the 1950s.
 In the Netherlands, the internationally famous architect Aldo van Eyck was one such person.
-But it wasn't until the early 1970s that things changed radically.
-People had to return to nature, in a home and living environment where not everything looks the same, but which is recognizable and varied.
+But it was not until the early 1970s that the tide turned radically.
+People had to return to nature, in a home and a living environment where not everything looks the same, but which is recognizable and varied.

 'Brown and slanted'